The

 tops, and waving with the wafting gales; appeared as huge

-serpents, creeping with their cresent[**crescent] gems, and inhaling the
+serpents, creeping with their cresent[**crescent] gems,

 breeze.